-The planned revenue for a tariff period covers the costs of capacity booking to be included in the tariff calculation.
-Planned revenue for a tariff period is calculated according to the formula $Ie{PSO} = I{PSO} - I{PSO{ef}} - ITC$, where:
+The planned revenue for a RP covers the costs of capacity booking to be included in the tariff calculation.
+Planned revenue for a RP is calculated according to the formula $Ie{PSO} = I{PSO} - I{PSO} - I{PSO} - I{PSO}$, where:

-- Ie{PSO} is the planned revenue for a tariff period (\in); - I{PSO} are the total costs of the capacity booking service (\in); - I{PSO ef} is the amount of the capacity booking service costs to be reduced by the system operator by improving the efficiency of the use of assets and other resources as well as operational efficiency (€); and - ITC is the balance of revenues and costs relating to the ITCs of TSOs of the single natural gas transmission entry-exit system that, in accordance with the ITC terms and conditions is attributed to the system operator (€).
+- Ie{PSO} is the planned revenue for a RP (€); - I{PSO} are the total costs of the capacity booking service (€); - I{PSO ef} is the amount of the capacity booking service costs to be reduced by the system operator by improving the efficiency of the use of assets and other resources as well as operational efficiency (€); and - ITC is the balance of revenues and costs relating to the ITCs of TSOs of the single natural gas transmission entry-exit system that, in accordance with the ITC terms and conditions is attributed to the system operator (€).

-The cost amount for providing the capacity booking service that the system operator must reduce (by improving the efficiency of the use of assets and other resources as well as operational efficiency) shall be calculated according to the formula $I{PSO{ef}} = (I{PSO} - Ie{kor} - Ie{kor})$
+The cost amount for providing the capacity booking service that the system operator must reduce (by improving the efficiency of the use of assets and other resources as well as operational efficiency) shall be calculated according to the formula $I{PSO\,ef}=\left(I{PSO}-Ie{kor}-ITC-I{sist}-I{nod(st,nac)}\right)K{ef}$, where:

-$ITC - I{sist} - I{nod(st,nac)}$ K{ef} , where:

-- Ie{kor} is revenue adjustment attributed to the cross-border and national transmission systems (€); - I{sist} are the costs of securing natural gas supply (\in); - I{nod(st,nac)} are taxes applicable to the cross-border and national transmission systems (€); and - K{ef} is a cost efficiency coefficient.
+- Ie{kor} is revenue adjustment attributed to the cross-border and national transmission systems (\in); - I{sist} are the costs of securing natural gas supply (€); - I{nod(st,nac)} are taxes applicable to the cross-border and national transmission systems (€); and - K{ef} is a cost efficiency coefficient.

 To determine the cost level that the system operator must achieve until the beginning of the next RP, and that will be used in tariff calculations for the next RP, a cost efficiency coefficient is applied to a part of the costs of the capacity booking service.
-The regulator determines the cost efficiency coefficient for the RP by observing comparable efficiency indicators from EU and Latvian energy TSOs as well as other objective indicators.
-While determining the efficiency coefficient, the regulator considers the system operator's justified opinion regarding the efficiency coefficient level and its impact on the secure operation of the transmission system.
+The TSO determines the cost efficiency coefficient.